Struggling England faces India in must-win ‘away’ home game

 And hard blows have been partly blamed for England’s predicament so far with its super-aggressive approach — and alleged no Plan B — often wasting chances of taking singles and 2s, and innings-building in a more modest way.
 The team lacks the strategic finesse in one-day internationals that India has thanks to inspirational captain Virat Kohli.

+“We thought England would probably dominate in their own conditions but, as I said at the beginning of the tournament, pressure is going to be a factor,” Kohli said.
+“I said that because I have played at two World Cups and all the teams are very strong.
+Anyone can beat anyone.
+We got a scare from Afghanistan, so you can’t take anything for granted.

+“The other teams have outplayed England on occasions and although we have not lost a game, we cannot be complacent.”

-Questions are again being asked over England’s tournament temperament.
-It has the record for the highest ODI score of all time with 481-6, set in a 242-run destruction of an below-strength Australia lineup last year.
+Questions are again being asked about England’s tournament temperament.
+It has the world record for the highest ODI score with 481-6, set in a 242-run win over below-strength Australia lineup last year.
 That total is 64 runs higher than the record World Cup score of 417-6 set by Australia against Afghanistan in 2015.
-But Australia is a five-time champion — and that’s five more titles than England has in its unused World Cup trophy cabinet.
+But Australia is a five-time champion — and that’s five more titles than England has.

-India has put in more of a collective performance than England, as evidenced by not having a single player so far in the tournament’s top five of most runs, highest score, most wickets and most dot balls.
+India has put in more of a collective performance than England, as evidenced by not having a single player currently in the tournament’s top five of most runs, highest score, most wickets and most dot balls.

-England has Joe Root at No. 4 with 432 accumulated runs, Jason Roy and Eoin Morgan 2nd equal and 4th with highest individual innings scores of 153 and 148, Jofra Archer No. 2 with 16 and Mark Wood No. 5 with 13 on the list of most wickets, and Archer third on the list of most dot balls delivered (236).
+England has Joe Root at No. 4 with 432 accumulated runs, Jason Roy and Morgan 2nd equal and 4th with individual innings scores of 153 and 148, Jofra Archer No. 2 with 16 and Mark Wood No. 5 with 13 on the list of most wickets, and Archer third on the list of most dot balls delivered (236).
 India has not lost a game, England has lost three.

+“People have stepped up at different times, and we feel like we’ve given a total team performance — and that’s purely because everyone’s just looking to execute what they need to at that particular moment for the team,” Kohli said.

-Despite these individual achievements, unease is starting to emerge with batsman Jonny Bairstow reacting angrily to former England captain Michael Vaughan’s criticism by claiming some people in England want the team to lose.
+Despite England’s individual achievements, unease is starting to emerge.
+Batsman Jonny Bairstow reacted angrily to former England captain Michael Vaughan’s criticism by claiming some people in England want the team to lose.
 Vaughan used social media to reply, saying “It’s not the media’s fault you have lost three games.”

+England opener Roy, who missed the games against Afghanistan, Sri Lanka, and Australia with a hamstring injury, is hoping to play but the decision won’t be taken until Sunday.
+Asked if England would field the heavy hitter even if it was a risk to Roy, Morgan said “If it was going to rule him out long term, absolutely not.
+If it was going to rule him out for a couple of weeks, yes.”

+Archer has a side problem and, Morgan said, “the exact same rule applies.”

 Conditions are set to be mostly dry and spin-friendly, more to India’s advantage than England’s.
-But don’t write off a severely wounded England just yet.

-Jos Buttler, playing a more conciliatory role than Bairstow, told the BBC that the team has kept its self-belief and “we have a chance of doing something very special.”
+But the fresh wicket is reportedly to England’s liking.

+Much depends on the Indian bowling attack, including spinners Yuzvendra Chahal and Kuldeep Yadav.
+Mohammed Shami, who took a hat trick against Afghanistan in a surprisingly close game and a four-wicket haul against West Indies, could prove a selection quandary for India when Bhuvneshwar Kumar is fully fit.

+“Bhuvi is recovering very fast,” Kohli said.
+“When he gets fit, it will be headache for us.
+But we will take the best one for the team at that moment and everyone will understand.”

 More AP cricket: www.apnews.com/cricket and https://twitter.com/AP_Sports